- Applications close

 - a two-page research proposal addressing the scholarship topic

-- a writing sample (e.g., copy of an article/essay/thesis you have
+- a writing sample (e.g., copy of an article/essay/thesis you have written

-- details of 3 referees (email/address/contact number)
+- details of three referees (email/address/contact number).

 What happens next?